ytakefuji/patient/README.md

 This is under review.

 Patients need to know effects of medication and exercise for alleviating diseases.
-Biomarkers are used to monitor the status of diseases.
+Biomarkers are used to monitor the status of individual diseases.

 phope.py (Patient for Hospital Observation and Predicting Effects of medication and exercise) with five determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), and "degree2" (polynomial regression for NT-proBNP) is a universal biomarker prediction tool that can be used for evaluating the performance and predicting values of biomarkers in the next hospital visit.